mbarosendal/ShufflePaper/README.md

 # ShufflePaper

 A lightweight Windows tray app that randomizes desktop wallpaper from a selected folder.
-Nothing too special, I just couldn't find one that did exactly what I needed.
+Nothing special, I just couldn't find an app that did exactly what I needed.

 ![App Screenshot](./Repo/screenshot.png)